ibm-cloud-docs/hlf-support/reference/hsm-gemalto.md

 ### What's next
 {: #ibm-hlfsupport-hsm-gemalto-next-steps}

-After you have used these instructions to configure your {{site.data.keyword.cloud_notm}} HSM and build the  **HSM client image** or **PKCS #11 proxy**, you are ready to configure your blockchain nodes to use the HSM.
+After you have used these instructions to configure your {{site.data.keyword.cloud_notm}} HSM and build the  **HSM client image**, you are ready to configure your blockchain nodes to use the HSM.
 When you create a CA, peer, or ordering node, select the [HSM Advanced deployment option](/docs/blockchain?topic=blockchain-ibm-hlfsupport-console-adv-deployment#ibm-hlfsupport-console-adv-deployment-cfg-hsm-node) to configure the node to use this HSM.

 When a node is configured with HSM, a temporary Kubernetes job is started to run this HSM "enrollment" process.
-Before configuring a node to use HSM, ensure that you have enough resources in your cluster to support this job that takes approximately 0.1CPU and 100Mi memory.
+Before configuring a node to use HSM, ensure that you have enough resources in your cluster to support this job that takes approximately 0.1CPU and 100M memory.
 {: important}

 On the **HSM configuration** panel, the **Use HSM client image** toggle is visible.
 When it is on, you can enter the following values: